lwiest/Atari6502Assembler/readme.md

 :------------|:-----------
-`<infile>`   | The 6502 assembly language source code file `<outfile>`  | The assembly output binary file (object file) `<listfile>` | The assembly output listing.
+`<infile>`   | The 6502 assembly language source code file `<outfile>`  | The assembly output binary file (object file) `<listfile>` | The assembly output listing file.
 Its content and format can be customized with several command-line options.
 If this argument is omitted, then the assembly output listing is printed to the console.

 ## Command-Line Options